ShivangiSinha06/Swasth-Mann-Portal/README.md

-# Swasth Mann Portal - Mental Health Resource Hub
+# Swasth Mann Portal - Mental Health Resource Hub (Demonstration Project)

 ## Overview

-The Swasth Mann Portal is a web-based resource hub providing a curated list of mental health resources for students in India.
-This project was created as a personal initiative to explore web development and learn more about providing accessible mental health support.
-It is a **demonstration project** only, and **none of the external links are functional.**
+The Swasth Mann Portal is a web-based resource hub intended to showcase a potential design for a mental health resource portal aimed at students in India.
+This project was created as a personal initiative to practice web development skills and explore the layout and content of a mental health resource site. **It is important to note that this project is a non-functional demonstration.**

 **Key Features:**

-*   Curated list of crisis resources, therapy & counseling options, self-help resources, and support groups.
+*   Structured layout with sections for Crisis Resources, Therapy & Counseling, Self-Help Resources, and Support Groups.
 *   Responsive design for viewing on various devices.
-*   Demonstration of basic HTML and CSS skills.
+*   Demonstrates basic HTML and CSS skills.
+*   JavaScript implementation for displaying a modal message when dummy links are clicked.

+**Important Notes:**

+*   **This project is for demonstration purposes only.** All links are non-functional placeholders.
+*   The purpose of this project is to showcase website structure and design, and *not* to provide actual mental health resources.
-**Important Note:** This project is for demonstration purposes only.
-All external links are non-functional placeholders.
-This information is not a substitute for professional medical advice, diagnosis, or treatment.
+*   This information is not a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of a qualified mental health professional for any questions about your mental health.

 ## Technologies Used

 *   HTML
 *   CSS
+*   JavaScript

 ## Accessing the Portal